JoTechOfficial/FluentForSteamLibrarySkin/README.md

 Troubleshooting
 -----
-If steam updates and library is not applied reopen SFP_UI
+If steam updates and library not is not applied reopen SFP_UI

 Install These Fonts (Only For Windows 7-10):
 -----